datanav/docs/DTLReferenceGuide.rst

        |   PATTERN(string{1})
        |   VALUES(value-expression{1})
        |
-       | Returns the values in VALUES that match the pattern in PATTERN.
+       | Returns true if all the values in VALUES match the pattern in PATTERN.
 The '*' and '?'
          wildcard characters can be used.
-Non-string values are ignored.
+Non-string values are not matched and will cause the function to return false.
 If PATTERN contains multiple string values then only the first one is used.
-     - | ``["matches", "a*p*a", ["list", "alpha", "beta", "epsilon"]``
+     - | ``["matches", "a*p*a", ["list", "alpha", alpaca"]``
        |
-       | Returns ``["alpha"]``.
+       | Returns ``true``.
        |
        | ``["matches", "*_sport", ".", "_S.tags"]]``
        |
-       | Returns the tags that have a "_sport" suffix.
+       | Returns true if all the tags that have a "_sport" suffix.

 Values / collections